Difference Between Leadership and Management

 The No 1 Difference Between Leadership and Management Styles

 We often say “leadership style” when what we actually mean is “charismatic management style”.
-The lines between leadership and management styles are blurry however there is one critical difference.
+The lines between leadership and management styles are blurry however there are some critical differences.

 Factors Associated with Leadership